 Course Title Credit Hours

 First Semester

 ENGL 151 English I 3

 MATH 156 Introduction to Statistics 3

 SOWK 101 Introduction to Social Work 3

 PSYC 172 General Psychology 3

 STSC 150 Student Success Seminar 2

 Credit Hours 14

 Second Semester

 ENGL 152 English II 3

 SOCI 181 Introduction to Sociology 3

 SOWK 207 Group Dynamics 3

 or PSYC 271 or Abnormal Psychology

-Technology Gen. Ed.
-F Requirement (p.
-59) 1 3
+Requirement (p.
+36) 1 3

 Elective ^{2 & 3} 3

 Credit Hours 15

 Third Semester

 SOWK 194 Interviewing and Communication Techniques 3

 SOCI 282 Sociology of the Family 3

 ANTH 134 Cultural Anthropology 3 3

 or SOCI 238 or Race and Ethnicity

-BIOL 114 Principles of Biological Science 3 4
+BIOL 114 or BIOL 119 Principles of Biological Science 3 4

-or BIOL 119 or Science and the Human Body
+Elective ^{2 & 3} or Science and the Human Body 3

-Elective ^{2 & 3} 3
+Elective O. Pari

-Credit Hours 16
+Farmella Occurrentes Credit Hours 16

 Fourth Semester

-SOWK 201 Human Behavior and the Social Environment 3 3

-or PSYC 278 or Life Span Development
+SOWK 201 or PSYC 278 Human Behavior and the Social Environment 3 or Life Span Development 3

 SOWK 202 Social Work Seminar and Practicum 3

 PHIL 190 Introduction to Critical Thinking 3

-Select from the follow 3
+Select from the follo 3 3

-HIST 230 America and the West After World War II
+HIST 230 America and the West After World War II 0

 POLI 161 American Federal Government

 POLI 183 Introduction to Political Science

-Elective ^{2 & 3} 3
+Elective ^{2 & 3} introduction to Folitical ocience 3

-Credit Hours 15
+LICOLIVE Credit Hours 15

-Total Credit Hours 60

-Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course(s) in math or science from the List of Approved General Education Courses.

-Social Work students pursuing the Addictions Counseling Certificate can choose from the list of Addictions Counseling courses below.
+- Students may attempt to "test out" of the technology requirement.
+If they succeed, they must take an additional course(s) in math or science from the List of Approved General Education Courses. - Social Work students pursuing the Addictions Counseling Certificate can choose from the list of Addictions Counseling courses below.
 This particular choice in electives will allow students to complete 9 of the 18 credits required in the Addictions Counseling Certificate.